 #1: Mindful Eating

-Mindful eating is a popular movement among people who want to know more about where their food comes and how it is produced.
+Mindful eating is a popular movement among people who want to know more about where their food comes and how it is produced like some casino gamers researching more about the slots available at various sites.
 The trend encourages people to be active participants in the food choices by making smart, informed decisions.
 For now, price will continue to drive the purchases of most people, but at the same time the number of people eager to make healthier choices for themselves and the planet is growing.

 Europe and North America are seeing the biggest shifts right now, with younger generations like the Millennials and Gen Zs driving a migration towards regional cuisines, plant-based food, and sustainably farmed animal products.